-Join us for an exciting 17-day China tour along the Silk Road, the most ancient of Eurasian trade route.
-Traveling by plane, train, bus, jeep, donkey cart, and camel, we will visit such legendary sites as the Thousand Buddha Caves of Dunhuang, where Chinese, Tibetan, Indian, and Mediterranean religion and art met and mixed in the first millennium AD; the oasis town of Turpan, with the ruined city of Gaochang; Kashgar, home of Central Asia’s most fabulous bazaar; and archaeological ruins from 2,200 years ago at Kucha and Khotan, remote outposts of the Han dynasty still keeping lonely vigil over the rim of the formidable Taklamakan desert.
-The tour includes two days of sightseeing in the old Tang capital of Xi’an.
-Our China Silk Road tour is sure to be the trip of a lifetime!
+Co-sponsored with History News Network (HNN), Far Horizons offers an exciting 17-day tour along this most ancient of Eurasian trade routes.
+Traveling by plane, bus, boat, jeep, and high-speed train we will visit such legendary sites as the Thousand Buddha Caves of Dunhuang, where Chinese, Tibetan, Indian, and Mediterranean religion and art met and mixed in the first millennium AD; Xi’an and the army of life-size terracotta warriors; Kashgar, home of Central Asia’s most fabulous bazaar; and Bingling Grottos where statues and frescoes decorate caves created by Silk Road pilgrims more than 1,000 years ago.
+This tour is sure to be the trip of a lifetime.

 Johan Elverskog is a world-renowned scholar of China and Inner Asia (especially Mongolia, Central Asia, Tibet and the Silk Road).
 He received his BA from the University of California, Berkeley, and his MA and PhD from Indiana University, Bloomington, and is currently Professor and Chair of Religious Studies at Southern Methodist University.
 He is the author and editor of seven books and numerous articles, all of which focus on the history of Inner Asia and include Uygur Buddhist Literature and the multiple award-winning Buddhism and Islam on the Silk Road.
 His work has been supported by the American Council of Learned Societies, the Ford Research Foundation, the Mellon Foundation, and the Center for Advanced Studies in the Behavioral Sciences at Stanford University, among others.
 Dr. Elverskog specializes in the history of religions, especially their spread and interactions along the Silk Roads, and has been an invited speaker around the world.
 He speaks Tibetan, Mongolian, Uygur, and Chinese.